 Our 2020–21 Consider This conversation series is all about democracy and civic engagement—how it works, who gets to participate, and how it can fail.
 On February 16, join us for a conversation with Hahrie Han, director of the SNF Agora Institute at Johns Hopkins University.

 Pick up your dinner and refreshments, then join this panel of local experts to discuss anti-racism, minority representation, and how to combat systemic injustice.

 Jackson County Library Services presents a panel discussion with Jackson County Clerk Christine Walker, Associate Professor of Political Science William Hughes from Southern Oregon University, and Cathy Shaw a successful campaign manager, three-time mayor of Ashland, and President of the Jackson County Library District Board of Directors.
 This program is sponsored by Oregon Humanities.

 One week before Election Day, New York Times columnist Jamelle Bouie will talk with Oregon Humanities about democracy, moments of transition, and the significance of this particularly charged political moment.
 Bouie has been an observer of political culture and someone whose work has shaped culture—in print, on television, on twitter, and even through his photography—and as we talk about the political moment, we'll also explore the relationship between politics and culture.

 While art is always political, the rancor and unrest of US politics in recent years have moved many artists to engage with politics more directly.
 In this online conversation, we'll talk with three artists whose work often deals with political themes about the intersections of art and politics: Oregon Poet Laureate Anis Mojgani, poet and visual artist Demian DinéYazhi', and multidisciplinary artist and educator Sharita Towne.

-Did you miss one of our Think & Drink conversations?
+Did you miss one of our Consider This conversations?
 You can find audio and video from past events here.

 Consider This sparks provocative conversations about big ideas.